 Research

-I am generally interested in most things having to do with galaxies, the interstellar medium, star formation, and stellar feedback.
-In astronomer-speak I am an “observer” meaning that I spend a lot of my energy planning new experiments using telescopes, executing the observations, and analyzing the results.
-Because of this focus, my current interests tend to follow current and upcoming facilities (or be focused on pushing for new facilities).
+I am interested in most things having to do with galaxies, the interstellar medium, star formation, and stellar feedback.
+In astronomer-speak I am an “observer,” meaning that I spend a lot of my energy planning new experiments using telescopes, executing the observations, and analyzing the results.
+Because of this focus, my current interests tend to follow current and upcoming facilities (or involve pushing for new facilities).

 Topics I am currently focusing on, along with students and collaborators:

 Dust in galaxies.
-I’m interest in how we can use emission from dust, especially the mid-infrared emission observed by the new JWST, to infer how stars and star clusters form and reshape the surrounding galaxy.
+I’m interest in how we can use emission from dust, especially the mid-infrared emission observed by the James Webb Space Telescope (JWST), to trace interstellar matter and learn how stars and star clusters form and reshape the surrounding galaxy.
 I’m also interested in dust for dust’s sake - this solid phase of the ISM holds about half the heavy elements in the universe and totally reshaps how galaxies look.
 We’re in a golden era (literally, look up JWST!) that’s very exciting.
 Before JWST I worked with data from Spitzer, Herschel, WISE, and even IRAS and COBE.
+Our PHANGS team has run major programs to survey local galaxies using JWST in Cycles 1, 2, and 3.

-Molecular clouds and cold gas in galaxies.
+Molecular clouds, cold gas, and stellar feedback in galaxies.
 Stars form out of cold “molecular” gas (here “molecular” means it’s mostly H2 by mass).
 The detailed structure, physical properties, and even amount of this molecular material are interlinked at a deep level with galaxy evolution.
 Some galaxies are much better at making molecular gas than others, the amount of really dense molecular gas varies, and the structure and properties of the molecular gas clouds (“stellar nurseries”) varies.
-The still-pretty-new ALMA array is a simply revolutionary telescope to tackle these questions, often using molecular line-focused spectroscopic techniques.
+The ALMA array is a simply revolutionary telescope to tackle these questions, often using molecular line-focused spectroscopic techniques.
 I have been interested in this topic since my time as a graduate student and it continues to be a major theme of my work.

 The physical state and detailed structure of atomic gas in galaxies.
 Molecular gas is cool (ha!) but most of the gas in most present day universe is actually atomic gas, meaning plain old hydrogen atoms.
 This atomic gas (HI) fills much of interstellar space and it shows a wide range of temperatures and densities.
 Because of this, there is much more variability in the link between atomic gas and star formation than between molecular gas and star formation, which makes it very interesting to try to map out the physical state of the HI, its detailed structure, and then link this to back to galaxy evolution.
 Unfortunately this is hard - because the 21cm line emission from galaxies is faint even interferometers struggle for great resolution.
 This is likely to be a huge topic with the next generation VLA and the SKA, but we don’t want to wait to get answers to these key questions (and we want to get ready for these next facilities).
 To tackle this topic, my collaborators and I have been running a major survey of the closest galaxies using NRAO’s Jansky VLA - the best current northern radio telescope to tackle this topic.